Blog-Reference and Blog-Reference on Mar 24

 From the axioms we have agreed upon to be true follows that Walrasianism and Keynesianism are provably false.

 This, in a nutshell, is the straightforward application of the axiomatic-deductive method to economics.
-The method is known since more than 2000 years and you can look it up in Wikipedia: “Euclid’s method consists in assuming a small set of intuitively appealing axioms, and deducing many other propositions (theorems) from these.”
+The method is known for more than 2300 years and you can look it up in Wikipedia: “Euclid’s method consists in assuming a small set of intuitively appealing axioms, and deducing many other propositions (theorems) from these.”

 One very important theorem is the Profit Law which says in its most elementary form (i) Qm=-Sm (Qm monetary profit, Sm monetary saving).
 This is the beauty of the scientific method to ‘find out, from the consideration of what we already know, something else which we do not know.’
 What theorem (i) tells you is that all I=S models are false and by implication that both Walrasianism and Keynesianism are as dead as a doornail.
 I am pretty sure that you did not know this until now.